 Honeycomb Crunch Ice Cream

-This recipe was created for 'The Unofficial Poldark Cookbook', my recent project based on the BBC produced show that takes place during the Georgian time period in England (1714-1830).
-Right from the start, I knew that I wanted to include ice cream in the book and honey was the perfect flavor to incorporate considering that during the 18th century in England, as well as other countries, honey was still widely used as a sweetener for foods.
+This recipe was created for 'The Unofficial Poldark Cookbook,' my recent project based on the BBC-produced show that takes place during the Georgian period in England (1714-1830).
+Right from the start, I knew I wanted to include ice cream in the book, and honey was the perfect flavor to incorporate, considering that during the 18th century in England and other countries, honey was still widely used as a sweetener for foods.
 Sugar was considered a luxury item for most, especially for the poor.
-In the lower classes, honey was harvested by farmers, therefore there was less of an expense and easy to access.
-Not unlike today, honey was also used for medicinal purposes, such as to treat throat ailments.
+In the lower classes, honey was harvested by local farmers.
+Therefore there was less of an expense and easy to access.
+Unlike today, honey was also used for medicinal purposes, such as treating throat ailments.

 For more recipes, purchase a copy of The Unofficial Poldark Cookbook.
 Click the link on my home page to Amazon.